 A good photography book an enjoyable way to pass the afternoon, and it’s often the perfect antidote to a creative rut.
 Whether you’ve been photographing for years or you’re a beginner looking to take your work to the next level we’re going to take a look at the best photography books for everyone.

 When I started this post, it was my intention to create a top 10 list.
-Something like “The 10 best books for photographers”.
-But honestly, I couldn’t narrow down the list to just those few.
+Something like “The 10 best books for photographers.”
+But honestly, I couldn’t narrow down the list enough.
 And the best books for portrait photographers are not the same as the best books for landscape and nature photographers.
-So instead of a top 10 list, this is the first post in what is going to become a master resource of the absolute best books for photographers.
+So instead of a top 10 list, this is a broad overview of my favorite books for photographers.

 Across the series, I’m going to be diving into the best books for beginners, and the best books for advanced photographers looking to take their work to the next level.
 I’m going to be looking at the best books about composition and the best books on nature photography, portrait photography, as well as books about lighting.
 If you enjoy memoir, then you will want to stick around for the best photography books about the lives of photographers, and we will conclude with the best photography books for kids so that you can pass your love of photography onto your children as well.

 Most of the books on this list are not new.
 Some of them are more than a decade old.
 But every one of them is as relevant today as the day it was released.
 Because some of these have been out a while you may be able to find a used copy and save a few dollars.
 A good photography book is less expensive than almost any piece of gear and it can work wonders to get those creative juices flowing.

 Please feel free to share your own favorite photography books in the comments!
 I would love to hear about the books that inspired you as a photographer, the books you keep coming back to, and the books that you find yourself recommending to friends.